We often hear the success stories of individuals who were able to achieve or create something and succeed at it due to their ways to think creatively.

 Creative people don’t focus on the results, they focus on the work.

-They understand that creativity is a muse that will only be called upon through putting in the work.
+They understand that creativity is a muse that will only be called upon by putting in the work.

 How Can You Identify a Creative Person?